ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 go to your *Portal Account* on the IAP endpoint (https://iap.eagle-erp.com for production, https://iap-sandbox.eagle-erp.com for testing, the endpoints are *independent* and *not synchronized*).
-Alternatively, you can go to your portal on Eagle ERP (https://iap.eagle-erp.com/my/home) and select *In-App Services*.
+Alternatively, you can go to your portal on Eagle (https://iap.eagle-erp.com/my/home) and select *In-App Services*.

 .. note::